giusepp3palumbo/gcp-terraform-bastion/README.md

 # How it Works

-In the root directory you can find the "main.tf" file in which you can choose which environment (dev/prod) to provision.
-The environments are configured in the module under the folder "envs".
-Currently only "dev" environment is populated.
-Inside ./envs/dev/main.tf you can find all the definitions of modules to create the gcp resources.
+You should launch terraform from /envs/(dev/prod)/ folder to provision your resources.
+Inside ./envs/dev/main.tf you can find a folder for each region, in which there are all the definitions of modules to create the gcp resources.

 # Before you launch